-Perfect Tortilla Bowl Pans Product Review
+The Perfect Tortilla Bowl Nonstick Pan Product Review

-This author loves kitchen products, but let's face it—you only have room for so many.
+I love kitchen products, but let's face it—you only have room for so many.
 As a result, I try to avoid buying gadgets, cooking pans, and specialty items unless I truly need them.